ch3tanbug/runtime-hooking-labs/README.md

 # 🔧 Frida Android Challenge Series

+All the credits for creating the lab go to [DERE-ad2001 on GitHub](https://github.com/DERE-ad2001/Frida-Labs).

 Welcome to the **Frida Android Challenge Series** – a lightweight set of Android APKs designed to help you learn and experiment with **Frida** for dynamic instrumentation and mobile app security.

 > These aren't advanced Capture The Flag (CTF) challenges – they're intentionally simple, designed to help you get comfortable with Frida’s core concepts and APIs.